27Saumya/create-discord-bot/README.md

 ### Contributions

-Contributions are welcomed, I am looking forward to add more languages and library support!
+Contributions are welcomed, I am looking forward to add more languages and libraries support!